snk-js/angular-chrome-extension-bot/readme.md

-This bot is an extension that clicks things on web pages
+This bot is an extension that visualize DOM elements, input and click things on web pages (early development)

 https://github.com/snk-js/click-bot/assets/34718184/ab57af70-6cb2-4d39-810c-dd4c5a4b916e